gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 -	**Performance:**
 Leaflet Js focuses mainly on performance and displaying the features in most appealing way with as less weight as possible.
 	-	**Light weight:** Leaflet JS runs as lightweight as possible while maintaining all map functionality.
 It does that by optimizing the algorithms and the graphics and even cutting as much unused or dead code as possible from the source code reaching about 39 KB of JS and 4 KB of CSS.
-	-	**Completeness:**
+	-	**feature Completeness:**
 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.
+-	**Documentation**
+The project is well documented for users and contributors.
--	**Responsiveness:**
+-	**Usability:**
+Leaflet Js focuses mainly on performance and displaying the features in most appealing way with as less weight as possible.
-Leaflet shrinks and expands map elements to provide a variety of mobile-friendly displays.
+	-	**Responsiveness:** Leaflet shrinks and expands map elements to provide a variety of mobile-friendly displays.
 To get good readability results from the Google search engine, the library provides lightweight graphs and cutting-edge loading time (SEO optimized).
+	-	**compatibility:**
+Leaflet JS have a great ability to work with third party plugins support and have a welcoming community for contributors and maintainers.
 -	**Modifiability:**
 Leaflet maps can be modified in many ways.
 	-	**Elements modifiability:**
 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.
 	-	**Style modifiability:**
 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.
+-	**Reliability:**
+Leaflet stays reliable under usage pressure.
+It does that by:
--	**Accessibility & compatibility**
+	-	**Maintainablity:**
-Leaflet JS have a great ability to work with other external help:
-	-	**third party plugins support.**
-	-	**welcoming community for contributors and maintainers.**
+TEXT TEXT

--	**Documentation**
+	-	**Testability:**
-The project is well documented for users and contributors.
+TEXT TEXT

 Various Quality Aspects are defined in the following Quality - Tree.
 The First Layer frofm the tree define the bigger goals for leaflet and the leafs of the tree are a bit more precise.
 The leafs get even more precise in the Requirements.